IG Reels, TikTok, and YouTube Shorts: How to Leverage Social Media For Your Church in 2023

 Short clips also serve as an invitation for people to attend the live sermon or even watch the full service later.
 Vertical short-form videos can make sermons go viral.

-Non-Contributing Factors to Short-From Social Media Video Algorithm
+Non-Contributing Factors to Short-Form Social Media Video Algorithm

 Many people think the measure of success in social media is the follower count, that the more people follow you the more likely your posts will be successful.
 It’s just not true with the new video format.